Subscribe Now: 1 Full Year for Only $14.95!

 If you manage to finish inside of the pacing requirements for both the Enchanted 10k and the Princess Half Marathon, you will be awarded with the Glass Slipper medal in addition to your two shiny new Princess and Enchanted finisher medals.
 Please note that to be eligible runners need to pre-register specifically for the Disney Glass Slipper Challenge.

-2015 prices, if you had registered by September 1, 2014 it would have cost $295, between September 2 and October 21 set you back $320, and after October 21 was $345.
+The 2017 price is $320.
 This registration fee includes all the swag and extras that the other races enjoy, although you may notice that the Glass Slipper registration costs a few dollars more than the other two races combined.
 Oh well, someone has to pay for those Glass Slipper finisher medals.

 runDisney Kids Races